-- a.
-A grievance that remains unresolved following the Union's receipt of the Step 2 written response from the Department Head or his/her designated representative, and/or an 'Advanced Level Filing' grievance, shall be submitted to the Head of Human Resources within twenty (20) working days. - b.
-The Head of Human Resources shall meet with the grievant, the steward associated with the grievance, the Chief Steward, and/or the Union Representative, limited to three union representatives total, including the grievant. - c.
-The Head of Human Resources will have twenty (20) working days in which to provide a written response to any grievance, unless timelines are extended in accordance with this section.
+- (a) A grievance that remains unresolved following the Union's receipt of the Step 2 written response from the Department Head or their designated representative, and/or an 'Advanced Level Filing' grievance, shall be submitted to the Head of Human Resources within twenty (20) working days. - (b) The Head of Human Resources shall meet with the grievant, the steward associated with the grievance, the Chief Steward, and/or the Union Representative, limited to three union representatives total, including the grievant. - (c) The Head of Human Resources will have twenty (20) working days in which to provide a written response to any grievance, unless timelines are extended in accordance with this section.

-10.3 ARBITRATION
+10.3 Arbitration